lazroProgrammer/lazroProgrammer/README.md

 - 🛠️ I build mobile and web apps from the ground up.
 - 🤖 I love automating processes and reducing friction.
 - 🔍 Constantly learning, shipping, improving.
-- 🌍 Partticpants in hackathons, club activities and such.
+- 🌍 Particpant in hackathons, club activities and such.
 - 🔥 Passionate about building things that solve problems and provide real value.

 ---